decentralized-identity/bbs-signature/draft-looker-cfrg-bbs-signatures.md

 - hash\_to\_curve\_suite: The hash-to-curve ciphersuite id, in the form defined in [@!I-D.irtf-cfrg-hash-to-curve].
 This defines the hash\_to\_curve\_g1 (the hash\_to\_curve operation for the G1 subgroup, see the [Notation](#notation) section) and the expand\_message (either expand\_message\_xmd or expand\_message\_xof) operations used in this document.

+- P1: A fixed point in the G1 subgroup.

 **Serialization functions**:

 - point\_to\_octets\_g1: